metricly/metricly-docs/content/getting-started/gs-filtering.md

 ### All vs Any Filters

-All vs Any Filters are available on a subset of filters in Metricly.
+All vs Any Filters are available on a subset of filters in CloudWisdom.
 These filters allow you to select multiple tags or attributes and determine whether the search results return items that include _all_ tags/attributes included (AND operator), or just _any one_ of them (boolean OR operator).

 #### All vs Any Examples
 - **Attribute**: A dropdown multi-select of all attributes; includes a search field and all/any option.